ethereum-optimism/optimism-integration/README.md

 The submodules can be mounted in at runtime so that any changes to the submodules can be observed in the context of the whole system.
 Any compiled code must be built inside of a Docker container so that it is compiled correctly.
-The `build-local.sh` script is used for this purpose.
+The Makefile is used for this purpose.

 To build all local submodules, run the command: